KleoPadre/HandyMan/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.

-## Contact

-For any questions or feedback, please contact Levon Osipov at [your-email@example.com](mailto:your-email@example.com).

-## More Information

-For more information and updates, visit my GitHub profile: [KleoPadre](https://github.com/KleoPadre/HandyMan)

 ## Acknowledgments

 This application was developed with the assistance of GPT models, which provided guidance and support throughout the development process.